muthukrishnanpk84/textfromvideo/README.md

 Natural language processing, speech recognition, text generation is very popular now.
-I have uploaded the code and it helps to extract the text from the video or audio files.
+This code helps to extract the text from the video or audio files.